Keolamaikalani Dean, Esq.

 Executive Assistant to the Chief Executive Officer

 Fun Facts, Awards, and Other Unique Qualities: Emma loves the outdoors.
 She is from Utah and loves hiking and the beach.
 She graduated with her degree with honors.
-She speaks 3 languages: Spanish, Papiamento and English.
-She loves being with and around people, that’s what makes her happiest.
+She speaks three languages: Spanish, Papiamento and English.
+She loves being with and around people; that’s what makes her happiest.

-Personal: Emma has a loving family that lives in Utah.
-She enjoys activities outdoors, movies and good food.
+Personal: Emma has a loving family who live in Utah.
+She enjoys activities outdoors, movies, and good food.
 In her free time she likes to paint and thrift shop.